DiegoGarea/reactjs-3d-Shirt-threejs-valtio-tailwind/README.md

 - Customize T-shirt colors using the ColorPicker component powered by Framer Motion for smooth color transitions.

-- Choose from a selection of AI designs using the AIPicker component.

 - Upload your own design files with the FilePicker component.

 - Interact with the 3D T-shirt preview, powered by Three.js and GLTF.